Janet wears a blue hi-vis jacket and a blue cap and carries a megaphone. Protesters stand behind her with signs.

 Janet Fuentes, health activist, Peru.

 The majority of the world is living through a cost-of-living crisis that simply won’t go away.
-With increasing bills and constantly increasing prices.
-All this whilst millions more people are facing hunger, and impossible rises in the cost of basics.
+Millions of people are facing hunger, increasing bills and impossible rises in the cost of basics.
+But it doesn't have to be this way.

-- In 2022: Ten richest men double their fortunes in pandemic, while incomes of 99% of humanity falls.
+• In 2022 we reported that the ten richest men doubled their fortunes in the pandemic, while the incomes of 99% of humanity fell.

-- In 2023: Richest 1% grab nearly twice as much new wealth as rest of the world put together all whilst poverty increased for the first time in 25 years.
+• In 2023 we found the richest 1% grabbed nearly twice as much new wealth as rest of the world put together.
+All whilst poverty increased for the first time in 25 years.

-- In 2024: The Wealth of five richest men doubled since 2020, as wealth of five billion people falls.
-If current trends continue, the world will have its first trillionaire within a decade.
+• In 2024 we reported that the wealth of the five richest men doubled since 2020, as wealth of five billion people fell.

 This is what an inequality crisis looks like.